Recycling: Waste plastic pyrolysis to fuel oil

-Recycling loops

-The (ideal) recycling process can be differentiated into three loops, one for manufacture (production-waste recycling) and two for disposal of the product (product and material recycling).

-The product's manufacturing phase, which consists of material processing and fabrication, forms the production-waste recycling loop.
-Industrial waste materials are fed back into, and reused in, the same production process.

-The product's disposal process requires two recycling loops: product recycling and material recycling.

-The product or product parts are reused in the product recycling phase.
-This happens in one of two ways: the product is used retaining the product functionality ("reuse") or the product continues to be used but with altered functionality ("further use").
-The product design is unmodified, or only slightly modified, in both scenarios.

-Product disassembly requires material recycling where product materials are recovered and recycled.
-Ideally, the materials are processed so they can flow back into the production process.

 Recycling codes

 In order to meet recyclers' needs while providing manufacturers a consistent, uniform system, a coding system was developed.
 The recycling code for plastics was introduced in 1988 by the plastics industry through the Society of the Plastics Industry.
 Because municipal recycling programs traditionally have targeted packaging—primarily bottles and containers—the resin coding system offered a means of identifying the resin content of bottles and containers commonly found in the residential waste stream.

-Plastic products are printed with numbers 1–7 depending on the type of resin.
+In the United States, plastic products are printed with numbers 1–7 depending on the type of resin.
 Type 1 (polyethylene terephthalate) is commonly found in soft drink and water bottles.
 Type 2 (high-density polyethylene) is found in most hard plastics such as milk jugs, laundry detergent bottles, and some dishware.
 Type 3 (polyvinyl chloride) includes items such as shampoo bottles, shower curtains, hula hoops, credit cards, wire jacketing, medical equipment, siding, and piping.
 Type 4 (low-density polyethylene) is found in shopping bags, squeezable bottles, tote bags, clothing, furniture, and carpet.
 Type 5 is polypropylene and makes up syrup bottles, straws, Tupperware, and some automotive parts.
 Type 6 is polystyrene and makes up meat trays, egg cartons, clamshell containers, and compact disc cases.
 Type 7 includes all other plastics such as bulletproof materials, 3- and 5-gallon water bottles, cell phone and tablet frames, safety goggles and sunglasses.
 Having a recycling code or the chasing arrows logo on a material is not an automatic indicator that a material is recyclable but rather an explanation of what the material is.
 Types 1 and 2 are the most commonly recycled.